TF-IDF: Term Frequency-Inverse Document Frequency for Text Representation

 learning 2 0.2231 0.4463

-• "Algorithms" and "powerful" (TF=1, IDF=1.61, TF-IDF=1.61): These words appear only once in Document 1, but they're unique to this document in our corpus.
-Their high IDF compensates for their low frequency, earning them respectable scores.
+• "Algorithms" and "Powerful" (TF=1, IDF=1.61, TF×IDF=1.61): These terms appear only once but are unique to this document.
+Their global rarity compensates for their local scarcity, earning them top scores.

 Out[8]: